hyungmogu/ctci/README.md

 ## Work Summary

+### November 28th, 2020

+1. Added progress on back-end engineer path from Codeacademy
+    - Worked on chapter 10 - Build a Back-End with Node/Express.js
+        - Completed lesson `Async / Await`

 ### November 22nd, 2020
 1. Added progress on back-end engineer path from Codeacademy
     - Worked on chapter 10 - Build a Back-End with Node/Express.js